 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 The Hero of Ages

 This fantasy is a hardcover edition that was published by Tor Books on October 14, 2008 and has 572 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Mistborn: The Final Empire, The Well of Ascension, Towers of Midnight, A Memory of Light, Dangerous Women, Games Creatures Play, The Alloy of Law, Shadows of Self, The Bands of Mourning
+Other books by this author which I have reviewed include Mistborn: The Final Empire, The Well of Ascension, Towers of Midnight, A Memory of Light, Dangerous Women, Games Creatures Play, The Alloy of Law, Shadows of Self, The Bands of Mourning

 Third in the Mistborn fantasy trilogy.
 It is the end of this age in this world.
 It’s story does continue, years, if not centuries, later with Alloy of Law.

 In 2009, The Hero of Ages was nominated for the David Gemmell Legend Award.

 Oh, brother!
 This was excellent!!
 Tension, drama, a wide range of characters and duplicity ranging from evil to good.
 Questions about one’s own purpose.
 There is such depth to the characters, the actions, and interactions.
 Growth and understanding.
 Sanderson sets up individual conflicts for differing groups of characters.
 It explores culture and examines individual characters, tactics, actions — the selfish and the compassionate.